 Sorcar's three sons, too, are highly educated and were profoundly instrumental in the success of their father's magic shows.
 Like their sisters, all three brothers were assistants on stage in addition to being critics.

 Sorcar's second and third sons, like their other siblings, too, contributed significantly in their father's magic shows.
 His second son Prodip (well known as P.C.
-Sorcar, Jr) took an early interest in performing magic and toured with his father in more occasions than the others.
+Sorcar, jr) took an early interest in performing magic and toured with his father in more occassions than the others.
 He was performing his own magic shows while he was still a college student and performed death-defying acts such as escaping from a locked box under ocean.
-After his father's untimely death in Japan, he flew there to continue his father's "Indrajal" show and has been an independent, highly successful magician ever since.
-Sorcar performances have included the "disappearance" of the Taj Mahal and the Indore-Amritsar Express of India.
-In 1998 he received the Merlin Award in magic.
-In 1989 he produced and acted in a children's movie 'Gili Gili Ge'.
-During his early shows in India as well as in Japan after his father's demise, he was greatly assisted by both his brothers in establishing his career.
-Prodip holds a doctoral degree in psychology from Calcutta University.
-He lives in Kolkata, India, with his family.
+After his father's untimely death in Japan, he flew there to continue his father's "Ind-Dra-Jal" show and has been an independent, highly successful magician ever since.
+During his early shows in Calcutta as well as in Japan after his father's demise, he was greatly assisted by both his brothers in establishing his career.
+Prodip holds a master's degree in psychology from Calcutta University.
+He lives in Calcutta, India, with his family.